swt30/thesis/chapters/01-introduction/01-introduction.md

 In addition to being approximations to experimental data, most of the prescriptions used are temperature-independent for two reasons.
 First, the temperature dependence can be difficult to measure experimentally, especially at thousands of degrees.
-Second, including temperature dependence in the EOS generally does not result in differences greater than a few percent in the bulk composition (mass/radius) for rocky planets.^[@Seager2007]
+Second, including temperature dependence in the EOS generally does not result in differences greater than a few per cent in the bulk composition (mass/radius) for rocky planets.^[@Seager2007]
 Therefore, an important question to ask ourselves is what we can gain from investigating the equation of state.

 ### Water's thermal properties may lead to interesting structure